clcqmonk/Binaya/README.md

 To our stakeholders: Thank you for walking this journey with us.
 Together, we’re creating a world where dignity isn’t a privilege – it’s a promise.

 With gratitude,
-Sagar Pathak
+Binaya Kumar Sharma
-Founder & Director
+Founder & Director,
-BDMS Community Services."]
+BDMS Community Services.

 ---
 ## Visit our Website